mailpace/outgoer/README.md

 and more!

 Outgoer is simple to setup, lives entirely inside your network, and speaks the same SMTP your apps use today.

 # How it works

 - Deploy Outgoer on your own network
-- Add your sender credentials to Outgoer
+- Add your 3rd party SMTP and API credentials to Outgoer
 - Point your apps email SMTP at Outgoer
 - Outgoer does the rest!